-- 1. The dress and appearance of officers and all ranks shall, on all occasions, reflect credit on the Regiment.
+1. The dress and appearance of officers and all ranks shall, on all occasions, reflect credit on the Regiment.
 Soldiers of the Regiment shall not remove articles of clothing other than gloves, headdress, overcoat or raincoat in public.
-Buttons and zippers on tunics or jackets shall not be undone nor ties loosened. - 2.
-Extra-regimentally employed officers, warrant officers, non-commissioned officers and junior ranks shall conform to the dress regulations of the Regiment.
-If authorized and directed, accourrements of other units or formations, such as the Armour School badge, may be worn. - 3.
-The wearing of part uniform and part civilian clothes is prohibited.
-Regimental buttons, for example, shall not be worn on any garments other than those authorized in these regulations. - 4.
-When attending a social function as an official representative of the Regiment or the Canadian Forces, a uniform is normally worn.
+Buttons and zippers on tunics or jackets shall not be undone nor ties loosened.

+2. Extra-regimentally employed officers, warrant officers, non-commissioned officers and junior ranks shall conform to the dress regulations of the Regiment.
+If authorized and directed, accoutrements of other units or formations, such as the Armour School badge, may be worn.

+3. The wearing of part uniform and part civilian clothes is prohibited.
+Regimental buttons, for example, shall not be worn on any garments other than those authorized in these regulations.

+4. When attending a social function as an official representative of the Regiment or the Canadian Armed Forces, a uniform is normally worn.
 The appropriate uniform may also be worn at civil social functions at the discretion of the member with the approval of the Commanding Officer.

-ARTICLE 9102 - REGIMENTAL DRESS COMMITTEE

-Within the Regiment there is a Dress Committee consisting of the Commanding Officer, Second in Command, Adjutant and Regimental Sergeant Major.
-The committee will seek the advice and approval of the Colonel of the Regiment as necessary to ensure matters of tradition are preserved.

-ARTICLE 9103 - FUNDING
+ARTICLE 9102 - FUNDING

-Most items of Canadian Forces clothing and accoutrement are provided through the supply system or on an initial-issue, cash-replacement basis.
+Most items of Canadian Armed Forces clothing and accoutrement are provided through the supply system or on an initial-issue, cash-replacement basis.
 All other regimental accoutrements and uniforms such as mess dress are provided at the individual's own expense or, in the case of Ceremonial Dress for the Guidon Party and the Strathcona Mounted Troop, at regimental expense.